 Then “Wieczernia” uses the quintessential rapid fire drums overlaid with unrelenting guitar as the vocals take a bit of a back seat, residing in the shadows like a black widow.
 Even more brooding and ominous, “Powieczerje” is a gorgeous harmony of brutal, enticing guitar rhythms and interchanging chorale voices and unclean vocals.
 This is while “Pierwyj Czas” comes bursting right out of the gates with shredding riffs and unceasing energy.
 Unpredictable, it winds down into gentle melody for the briefest of moments before it explodes right back into a force of nature.

 Keeping the mood flowing, “Tretji Czas” marches into the depths with military style percussion and booming guitars.
 Again powerful, there is something seductive about the track as it begins to climb into its crescendo while the guitars pair up to tear away in perfect synchrony throughout the entire track.
 Giving you little time to catch your breath, the album closed with the same quiet reverence in which in it came, concluding with “Liturgiya.”

-A mammoth of an album, Hospodi embraces its religious roots and increasingly baptized the listener deeper and deeper with every song.
+A mammoth of an album, Hospodi embraces its religious roots and increasingly baptizes the listener deeper and deeper with every song.
 Adding to the atmosphere, the analogue recording brings an untethered strength with it but is void of any muddiness or incoherence.
-These factors in place, the album does takes its time to weave together and rise into its voice; something that only pervades its heaviness and aids in its flow.
-All in all Batushaka have birthed and unleashed a riveting neo-breed of Black Metal sound with Hospodi and that is why Cryptic Rock give it 5 out of 5 stars.
+These factors in place, the album does take its time to weave together and rise into its voice; something that only pervades its heaviness and aids in its flow.
+All in all, Batushka have birthed as well as unleashed a riveting neo-breed of Black Metal sound with Hospodi, and that is why Cryptic Rock give it 5 out of 5 stars.